ansys/pydpf-core/docs/source/contributing.rst

 Reporting Bugs
 --------------
-If you encounter any bugs or crashes while using PyMAPDL, please report it at `DPF-Core Issues <https://github.com/pyansys/DPF-Core/issues>`_ with an appropriate label so we can promptly address it.
+If you encounter any bugs or crashes while using DPF-Core, please report it at `DPF-Core Issues <https://github.com/pyansys/DPF-Core/issues>`_ with an appropriate label so we can promptly address it.
 When reporting an issue, please be overly descriptive so that we may